-Naomi Wilds founded Adverse Camber in 2006 and has spearheaded its development for the past ten years.
-She has produced ten national tours for the company, raising substantial funds for artistic and organisational development.
+Naomi Wilds founded Adverse Camber in 2006 and has spearheaded its development since then.
+She has produced all of the company’s national tours, raising substantial funds for artistic and organisational development.
 In 2009, Naomi was one of four East Midlands producers to receive a bursary from Arts Council England in recognition of her work.
 She traveled to Australia and New Zealand/Aotearoa researching storytelling traditions, a trip which has informed Adverse Camber’s work in recent years.

 Naomi studied English Literature at the University of Leeds, winning the Crabtree Prize and gaining an MA by research on narrative strategies in 1991.
 Following work for various arts organisations, she specialised in literature development from 1999-2005 as part of the E Mids Literature Network.

-Jenny Babenko has worked with Adverse Camber since 2013 and is now the company’s lead Marketing Associate, working closely with venues to develop relationships with new and more diverse audiences across the range of the company’s touring programme.
+Jenny Babenko has worked with Adverse Camber since 2013 and is now the company’s lead Marketing Associate, working closely with venues to develop relationships with new and more diverse audiences across the range of the company’s work.

-Prior to joining Adverse Camber, Jenny has worked at The Lowry in Salford Quays, West Yorkshire Arts Marketing, Derbyshire Dales District Council and as a freelance marketer for a range of organisations.
-She was recently a board member for the Wirksworth Festival.
+Prior to joining Adverse Camber, Jenny has worked at The Lowry in Salford Quays, West Yorkshire Arts Marketing, Derbyshire Dales District Council, Derby City Council and as a freelance marketer for a range of organisations including Red Earth Theatre, Nottingham Puppet Festival, Wirksworth Festival and musician, Will Pound.

 Karen was General Manager for Action Transport Theatre, a young people’s theatre company and Arts Council National Portfolio organisation for over 15 years and had sole responsibility for financial accounting.